enigma-dev/enigma-dev/ENIGMAsystem/SHELL/Universal_System/Extensions/Steamworks/README.md

  2. Download the new version of Steamworks SDK and extract it.
  3. Copy only the `sdk` directory to `Steamworks/game_client/SteamvXXX/`.
  4. Modify `Steamworks/Makefile` to point to the newer Steamworks SDK.
+ 5. [Skip this step] Modify `Steamworks/CMakelists.txt` to point to the newer Steamworks SDK.
- 5. Add the new libraries to git inside `Steamworks/game_client/.gitignore` Leaving the old ones there.
+ 6. Add the new libraries to git inside `Steamworks/game_client/.gitignore` Leaving the old ones there.
- 6. Run the demo to make sure everything is working fine.
+ 7. Run the demo to make sure everything is working fine.

+## TODO

+TODO: Fill here the work that is left to be done.